Math Small Groups: Proven Strategies for Equitable, Engaging Instruction

-Keeping students engaged in math isn’t always easy, but differentiated instruction within a single class period can make a positive difference.
+Keeping students engaged in math isn’t always easy, but differentiated instruction within a single class period can make a big difference.

 Spending a portion of class as a whole, then breaking up for small group instruction, allows students to take what you’ve just taught them and apply it.